Masonry Drill Bit

 - Set the Drill Speed

 Depending on the material you’re drilling into, set your drill to the appropriate speed.
-Many masonry drill bits and multi-material bits work well at medium to high speeds, but it’s best to consult the manufacturer’s guidelines for your specific bit.
+Many masonry drill bits and multi-material bits work well at medium to high speeds.

 - Mark Your Drilling Location